Jack Sock

-Jack Sock (born September 24, 1992) is an American professional tennis player.
-He has won four career ATP singles titles and 17 doubles titles, and has career-high rankings of world No. 8 in singles (on 20 November 2017) and world No. 2 in doubles (on 10 September 2018).
+Jack Sock (born September 24, 1992) is an American former professional tennis player and a current pickleball player.
+He won four career singles titles and 17 doubles titles on the ATP Tour, and had career-high tennis rankings of world No. 8 in singles (on 20 November 2017) and world No. 2 in doubles (on 10 September 2018).

-Sock has won four major doubles titles: one in mixed doubles at the 2011 US Open partnering Melanie Oudin, and three men's doubles titles at the 2014 Wimbledon Championships partnering Vasek Pospisil, and the 2018 Wimbledon Championships and 2018 US Open partnering Mike Bryan.
-Sock also won the 2018 ATP Finals men's doubles title partnering Mike Bryan.
-At the 2016 Rio Olympics, Sock won both a gold medal in mixed doubles partnering Bethanie Mattek-Sands, and a bronze medal in men's doubles partnering Steve Johnson.
+Sock won four major doubles tennis titles: one in mixed doubles at the 2011 US Open partnering with Melanie Oudin, and three in men's doubles, first at the 2014 Wimbledon Championships partnering with Vasek Pospisil, and then in the 2018 Wimbledon Championships and 2018 US Open partnering with Mike Bryan.
+Sock also won the 2018 ATP Finals doubles title partnering with Bryan.
+At the 2016 Rio Olympics, Sock won both a gold medal in mixed doubles partnering with Bethanie Mattek-Sands, and a bronze medal in men's doubles partnering with Steve Johnson.

-In singles, Sock is a former junior US Open champion, victor at the 2017 Paris Masters, and semifinalist at the 2017 ATP Finals.
+In tennis singles, Sock is a former junior US Open champion, victor at the 2017 Paris Masters, and semifinalist at the 2017 ATP Finals.

 Personal life

-Sock moved from Nebraska to Kansas at the age of 12 with his mother and older brother Eric to train at the Mike Wolf Tennis Academy, while his father stayed in Lincoln to continue working as a financial advisor.
+Sock moved from Nebraska to Kansas at the age of 11.

 He graduated from Blue Valley North High School in Overland Park, Kansas, and finished his KSHSAA 6A high school tennis career with an 80–0 record and four consecutive state championships in singles.
 In high school, he also played doubles with his brother Eric, and they won the team state championship together in Jack's sophomore year.
-Jack went on to win two more team state championships after Eric graduated and began playing college tennis at the University of Nebraska.
-Jack and Eric also played doubles once at the ATP Tour level as a wild card entry in the 2017 BB&T Atlanta Open.
+Jack went on to win two more team state championships after Eric graduated and began playing college tennis at the University of Nebraska–Lincoln.
+Jack and Eric also played doubles at the ATP Tour level as a wild card entry in the 2017 BB&T Atlanta Open.

-Sock previously dated tennis player Sloane Stephens, and was also previously linked to tennis player Katie Boulter.
-He married Laura Little, Miss North Carolina 2019, on December 12, 2020.